Your hospitalist specializes in care during your hospital stay.

-Since they are on site 24-hours a day, seven days a week, they are able to provide you with around-the-clock care.
-If you have a medical emergency at any time during your stay, a hospitalist can be at your bedside within minutes.
+Hospitalists are on-site in the hospital 24 hours a day, seven days a week.
+If you have a medical emergency or other urgent need, a hospitalist can be at your bedside within minutes.

-Together with your primary care physician, your hospitalist physician or advanced practice professional will plan and manage your treatment throughout your inpatient stay at Yuma Regional Medical Center.
-Once you are admitted, your hospitalist will coordinate your care plan and provide honest, considerate answers to your questions.
-Your hospitalist will assist you through a smooth and speedy recovery process by following up on tests and adjusting your care throughout the day.
+Your hospitalist physician or advanced practice professional will plan and manage your treatment throughout your inpatient stay.
+He or she will coordinate your care plan to facilitate a smooth and speedy recovery process by following up on tests and adjusting your care as needed.

-Your hospitalist will also work with you and your family to personally answer and discuss any questions you may have about your illness, medications and care plan during your hospital stay.
-If you need to speak to your hospitalist at any time, simply ask your nurse to page them.
+Your hospitalist will also work with you and your family to answer and discuss any questions you may have about your illness, medications or care plan.

-Because hospitalists are in the hospital all day, your primary care physician can focus on being available to you in the office setting with fewer delays and interruptions.
-Eliminating the need to travel back and forth between the hospital and their office enables your primary care physician to devote more time to keeping you and your family healthy.
+Because hospitalists are in the hospital all day, your primary care provider or referring specialist can focus on being available to you and other patients in the office setting, with fewer delays and interruptions.
+By eliminating the need to go back and forth between the hospital and the office, your primary care provider or referring specialists can devote more time to keeping you and your family healthy outside the hospital.

-When you are discharged from the hospital, your hospitalist will update your primary care physician on the care you received in the hospital, including any prescriptions you were given upon discharge and/or further recommendations for treatment or follow-up care.
-As part of your discharge instructions, you will be asked call your primary care physician to schedule a follow-up appointment.
-It is important to your health that you see your doctor after your hospital stay.
+When you are discharged from the hospital, your hospitalist will recommend that you call your primary care provider or referring specialist to schedule a follow-up appointment.
+It is important to your health and recovery that you see your doctor after your hospital stay.

-As ongoing medical care is necessary to keep you healthy, it is important that you establish a relationship with a primary care physician and follow up with them.
-You will receive a list of community physicians and advanced practice professionals accepting new patients before you are discharged from the hospital.
-You can then call the provider of your choice to become established as a new patient and receive follow-up care.
+As ongoing medical care is essential to keep you healthy, it is important that you establish a relationship with a primary care provider and follow up with him or her.
+You are encouraged to call the provider of your choice to become established as a new patient and receive follow-up care.
 Find a Yuma Regional provider here.